 Jaffa can be divided into two sections: Old Jaffa has an amazing port, restored historic sites, Flea market, upscale restaurants, great beaches, galleries, and shops. it is a major tourist attraction.
 Take a walk through the Zodiac Alleys, the clock tower, St. Peter’s church.
 Noga is a small neighborhood in Jaffa known for its art galleries and hip cafes.

-The second section is the newer part of jaffa, mostly residential and has a heterogeneous population of Muslims, Christians and Jews. it is a rich culturally area with many beautiful old homes, green parks and some local authentic restaurants.
+The second section is the newer part of Jaffa, mostly residential, and has a heterogeneous population of Muslims, Christians, and Jews. it is a rich cultural area with many beautiful old homes, green parks, and some local authentic restaurants.

 Kalamata – seafood – 10 Kikar Kedumim

 Doctor Shakshuka – The original Shakshuka – 3 Beit Eshel

 Hazaken & Yam – Seafood cuisine – 85 Kedem st.

 Pua cafe – 8 rabbi Yochanan st.

 Flea market – Old antiques and second-hand treasures among with furniture and home decor.
 The market is open all week from Sunday – Thursday from 10 am – 6 pm and on Fridays from 10 am – 2 pm.
 During the summer months (July – August) the market holds the “Pishpeshuk”, with late-night shopping and street happening.